“We need a Cell Tower Lease Expert! Help!”

 There are many factors that go into how high you can push cell tower lease rates.
 We will start with the difference of new vs. existing leases.

 With a new cell tower lease the cell phone company typically identifies three candidates in what is known as a “Search Ring”.
 Having more than one candidate gives the cellphone company other options if the property owner is too aggressive in lease negotiations.
 It is important to understand no matter how much a property owner values their property, there almost always is other options nearby.

 4. Coverage Gaps

-With existing leases the opportunity for you or your clients to raise rents typically comes around with “trigger events”.
-These are events such as site upgrades, site expansions, or lease extensions.
-If a tenant is adding equipment, expanding their lease area, or asking for additional lease terms, it’s time to talk about increasing the rent.
-In addition to rent, this also opens the door for opportunities to renegotiate or add other terms in the lease (a relocation clause for example).
+Trigger events are events such as site upgrades, site expansions, or lease extensions.
+If a tenant is adding equipment, expanding their lease area, or asking for additional lease terms, it’s time to talk about increasing the cell tower lease rent.

 Maximize The Value Of The Lease…

 The three most important variables to the value of a cell tower lease are:

 - The rent escalator